sujato/cullavagga/dpcv-project.md

 1. HTML markup, for presentation on the web.
 2. Reference details for multiple published editions.
-3. An ID number that uniquely identifies each segment.
+3. An ID number (`msgctxt`) that uniquely identifies each segment.
 4. The Pali text itself.
 5. An English translation.
 (Other languages can be easily added.)

+Further information can be easily added, such as variant readings or notes on the text.

 Normally, it is a lot of work to create and coordinate such rich data associated with a text.
 Using conventional tools such as word processors, there is no simple way to import the data from one edition to another.
 However, for us this is trivial.
-To create our DB CV edition, we first strip all the data from the reference edition, keeping only the Pali text.
+To create our DP-CV edition, we first strip all the data from the reference MS edition, keeping only the Pali text.
 This gives us the following:

         Evaṃ me sutaṃ—
         ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.

 Even though there is no metadata at all, we can keep the segments coordinated with the original file by simply counting the line numbers: one line = one segment.

-When our typists are working on the DP CV, they will keep one window on their computer to see this reference edition.
+When our typists are working on the DP-CV, they will keep one window on their computer to see this reference edition.
 Each time they come to a new segment, they mirror the reference edition by pressing <kbd>Enter</kbd> to create a new line.
+At the end of the project we can import the new text into the same framework as the reference edition.
 By this extremely simple method we can integrate our new edition with all the rich associated data from the reference edition.

 ### Text input

 The text of each manuscript is to be inputted as accurately and literally as possible.
-There is no editorial input; no corrections, identifications of variants, and the like.
+There is no editorial input; no corrections, identifications of variants, restoration of text, and the like.
 Texts are romanized, but without adding punctuation, capitals, or any other features.
 This keeps the job of the typist as simple as possible.

+Some editorial intervention will be necessary, however, in the case of unclear or missing portions of the manuscript.
+These can be marked with [brackets] or some similar convention.

 I recommend using the open-source text editor Atom for this process.
 It can be used on any operating system, and comes with native Github integration (in fact it is built by Github).
 Whenever the typists save their work it will be automatically synchronized with the central repository on Github.
+SuttaCentral has created a plugin to enable easy typing of Pali on Atom.

 Here is how the text is created.